Kerala has reserve of 510 MT oxygen, mulling to increase upto 1000 MT: Govt | Health

-As many states in the country continue to grapple with oxygen shortage, the Kerala government has said it has a reserve of 510 metric ton of the life-saving gas at production centres post-delivery.
+As many states in the country continue to grapple with oxygen shortage, the Kerala government has said it has a reserve of 510 metric tonnes of the life-saving gas at production centres post- delivery.

 The government is now mulling the possibilities of increasing the reserve stock upto 1000 MT to meet any adverse situations, authorities said.